34 Years Ago: Anne Murray Makes History at the CMA Awards

 In addition to being the only double winner of the evening, Murray's Album of the Year win marked the first time in the history of the CMA Awards that a woman had won that honor as a solo artist.
 Several women, including Tammy Wynette, Lynn Anderson, Dolly Parton and Loretta Lynn, had been nominated in the category in the past, but it was Murray who earned that first "W."

 "This is a real shock to me," Murray said upon receiving the trophy.
 "I wasn't expecting this one.
 It's taken a long time.
 This has been an elusive little critter for me.
 It's only taken me 14 years to get it into my hands.
 It feels really good."

 Murray was the only female nominee for Album of the Year in 1984; she beat out Alabama, Ricky Skaggs, George Strait and Merle Haggard in the category.
 The singer was also nominated for Female Vocalist of the Year, with that honor going to Reba McEntire.

-Murray won one more CMA Award, in 1985, for Vocal Duo of the Year, along with Dave Loggins.
+Murray won one more CMA trophy, in 1985, for Vocal Duo of the Year, along with Dave Loggins.
 The two earned a No. 1 song with "Nobody Loves Me Like You Do," from her Heart Over Mind record.